JudeDavis1/capital-cities/README.md

 # Capital City Quizzer

-This is an app to quiz people on capitals of the world.
+This is an app to quiz people on the capitals of the world.

 On page load, the app will find a random country to quiz you on.
 But you have the option to repeat the quiz.
 If you get the answer wrong, the correct one will get highlighted.